Animal Management (cats and dogs) Act 2008

 Cat and dog registration also provides safety and security to your pet, you and the community.

-Registration of cants and dogs helps Council reunite you and your pet should you be separated.
+Registration of cats and dogs helps Council reunite you and your pet should you be separated.

 - Register your cat or dog.